July 5–11, 2017

-The Conventiculum Dickinsoniense is an immersion seminar in active Latin.
-It is specifically designed for all cultivators of Latin who wish to gain some ability to express themselves ex-tempore in correct Latin.
+The Conventiculum Dickinsoniense is an immersion seminar designed for all cultivators of Latin who wish to acquire some ability at ex-tempore expression in Latin.
 A wide range of people can benefit from the seminar: professors in universities, teachers in secondary schools, graduate students, undergraduates, and other lovers of Latin, provided that anyone who considers applying has a solid understanding of the grammatical essentials of the Latin language.
 A minimum requirement for participation is knowledge of Latin grammar and the ability to read a Latin text of average complexity, even if using a dictionary often.
 But no previous experience in speaking Latin is necessary.
 Sessions will be aimed at helping participants to increase their ability to use Latin effectively in spoken discourse and to understand others speaking in Latin.
 After the first evening reception (in which any language may be spoken), Latin will be the language used throughout the seminar.
 Participants will be involved in intensive activity each day from morning until early evening (with breaks for lunch and mid-afternoon pauses).
 They will experience Latin conversations on topics ranging from themes in literature and art all the way to the routines and activities of daily life, and will enjoy the benefits of reading and discussing texts in the target language.
 Activities will involve both written and spoken discourse, both of which engage the active faculties of expression, and each of which is complementary to the other.
 The seminar will not merely illustrate how active Latin can be a useful tool for teachers, it will show how developing an active facility in Latin can directly and personally benefit any cultivator of Latin who wishes to acquire a more instinctive command of the language and a more intimate relationship with Latin writings.

 Prof. Milena Minkova, University of Kentucky